syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 {% endtabs %}

-Run the project, and check if you get following output to make sure that you have configured your project properly to add [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).
+Run the project, and check whether you get following output to make sure that you have configured your project properly to add chart.

 ![](Getting-Started_images/img1.png)

 ## Initialize view model

-The following code illustrates a simple data model that represents a data point in [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).
+The following code illustrates a simple data model that represents a data point in chart.

 {% highlight c# %}
 public class Person